gloriae24/-Spotify-Music-Trends-Analysis-1930-2023-Power-BI-Dashboard/README.md

 1. Download or clone this repository
 2. Open the `.pbix` file with **Power BI Desktop**
-3. Explore the visuals, filter insights, or add your own analysis
+3. Explore the visuals, filter insights, or add your analysis
 4. Use the dataset to build additional charts or reports

 ---